 Check also: Graco Extend2fit Convertible Car Seat Review

-If you tend to switch cars a lot, then it is worth noting that the convertible seats base makes it a little difficult to move from one car to another on a regular basis.
+If you tend to switch cars a lot, then it is worth noting that the base of the convertible seat makes it a little difficult to move from one car to another on a regular basis.

 Has a 5-point harness for added security that will protect your baby in case of side collision.